The Life Line Palm Reading Myth: Why Your Hand Doesn't Have an Expiration Date

 Why a Short Life Line Palm Reading Isn't What You Think

 People assume a "short" life line palm reading equates to a tragically brief lifespan.
-Yet, a 2019 demographic study in the Journal of Morphological Sciences (n=500) showed no statistical correlation between crease length and mortality age.
-A short line simply indicates a tendency to run out of social battery quickly.
+There is no evidence that crease length has anything to do with mortality, and no serious palmistry text claims otherwise.
+Within the tradition, a short line indicates a tendency to run out of social battery quickly.

 The counterargument is loud.
 People see a line that stops halfway down their palm and panic.
 They assume it is a medical sentence.
 To dismantle this, we look at foundational texts.
 William Benham explicitly states in The Laws of Scientific Hand Reading that length does not equal longevity.